 New York City, September 11, 2001.
 The morning everything changed.
 Ten years after the World Trade Center attacks, HISTORY presents the September 11TH Memorial Collectors Edition, a collection of specials that document a day none of us will ever forget.

 Glenn Holsten's Saint of 9/11 documents the life of Franciscan monk Mychal Judge, who died during the attack on the World Trade Center.
-This man of the cloth led a full and varied life that involved him battling alcoholism, ministering to the first wave of AIDS victims in the '80s (Holsten himself was homosexual), and acting as a fire department chaplain in New York City.
-Narrarated by Sir Ian McKellen, the film interviews many people who witnessed Holsten's various selfless acts.
+This man of the cloth led a full and varied life that involved him battling alcoholism, and acting as a fire department chaplain in New York City.
+Narrated by Sir Ian McKellen, the film interviews many people who witnessed Holsten's various selfless acts.
 Run Time: 80 minutes

 The world will never be the same as a result of the horrific events that transpired on September 11, 2001. `Remembering 9/11' goes beyond the facts and explores the background of the perpetrators and the Government's response.
 From the debris, stories of courage and survival emerged.